coderefinery/presentations/2023-ISC-lightning_WS-challenges.md

 - New bottlenecks:
      - The Q&A is actually the thing that we worry the most (not the stream so much)
           - We may have even
+     - Collaborative document
+          - might crash or user errors
+          - Needs a few people to maintain / oversee

+- there will be more people with technical problems which leads to overhead in solving them

 ---